Speeding up time to revenue

 Inter-provider automation yields faster service delivery

-Service providers building increasingly complex high-value digital services rely on partners to supply services and products to complete their offering (e.g., offnet connectivity to enterprise customer sites).
-Today these inter-provider business interactions such as product offering qualification, quoting, inventory, trouble ticketing, and more are available to service providers from their wholesale partners however, these core business functionalities include extensive manual/human intervention that results in lengthy, and often error-prone interactions that take days, weeks, or even months.
+Service providers building increasingly complex, high-value digital services rely on partners to supply services and products to complete their offering (e.g. off-net connectivity to enterprise customer sites).
+Today these inter-provider business interactions – such as product offering qualification, quoting, inventory and trouble ticketing – are available to service providers from their wholesale partners.
+However, these core business functionalities include extensive manual/human intervention that results in lengthy – and often error-prone – interactions that take days, weeks, or even months.

 MEF is a global industry association of network, cloud, and technology providers driving network transformation to power the digital economy.
-The organisation, through the work of its member companies, has developed the LSO API Framework, a set of SDKs containing APIs, tools, documentation, and underlying standards for frictionless service provider (SP) commerce.
-MEF LSO Sonata APIs allow business automation between service providers and wholesale partners at the LSO Sonata reference point for a large range of dynamically changing services starting with wholesale Carrier Ethernet services but can be expanded to any type of service and/or product offerings including new digital offerings such as edge computing and other digital transformational workloads for example, IoT, AI/ML and AR/VR.
+The organisation, through the work of its member companies, has developed the Lifecycle Service Orchestration (LSO) API Framework, a set of software development kits (SDKs) containing APIs, tools, documentation, and underlying standards for frictionless service provider commerce.
+MEF LSO Sonata APIs allow business automation between service providers and wholesale partners at the LSO Sonata reference point for a large range of dynamically changing services starting with wholesale carrier ethernet services, but can be expanded to any type of service and/or product offerings including new digital offerings such as edge computing and other digital transformational workloads – for example, IoT, AI/ML and AR/VR.

-The new Billie release, the second in an agile release train of LSO API releases occurring every six months, includes support for automated business functionalities, e.g., the product quote, ordering, and inventory of Carrier Ethernet connectivity services.
+The new Billie release, the second in a train of LSO API releases occurring every six months, includes support for automated business functionalities – e.g. the product quote, ordering, and inventory of carrier ethernet connectivity services.

-MEF is introducing a rich portfolio of services, programs, and resources aimed at accelerating the implementation of LSO APIs for service providers and their partners—for all stages of the implementation lifecycle including business-case development and testing of implementations and LSO API certification.
-The benefits of implementation—LSO Sonata commercial automation APIs allows service providers to introduce new revenue streams, accelerate service delivery, accelerate time to revenue, and improve the customer experience.
+MEF is introducing a rich portfolio of services, programs, and resources aimed at accelerating the implementation of LSO APIs for service providers and their partners – for all stages of the implementation lifecycle, including business-case development and testing of implementations and LSO API certification.
+LSO Sonata commercial automation APIs allow service providers to introduce new revenue streams, accelerate service delivery, accelerate time to revenue, and improve the customer experience.